Limit available spots for registrations

 Corsizio does not track or provide limits on the following:

-• The number of events that an attendee can register for; they can register for as many different events as you offer.
-Attendees are only prevented from registering to the same event with the exact same name and email address combo to prevent duplicate registrations, but you can override this if you would like in Step 5 - Filters & Settings.
+• The number of events an attendee can register for; attendees can register for as many different events as you offer.
+Attendees are only prevented from registering to the same event with the exact name and email address combo to prevent duplicate registrations.
+You can override this if you would like in Step 5 - Filters & Settings.

 • The spots available for a specific pricing category.
-If you have, for example, student, adult, and senior pricing categories configured for an event, you cannot set a limit on the number of spots for any or each of these individually.
+For example, if you have student, adult, and senior pricing categories configured for an event, you cannot set a limit on the number of spots for any or each of these individually.
 You can only set a limit on the event as a whole, as described in this help doc.

 • There is no tracking of add-ons or any such inventory, but you have some configuration options to "limit the total available units for an add-on" and "allow the entry of an add-on quantity".
 See the help doc Events with pricing add-ons to learn about this feature.